corvus-dotnet/Corvus.JsonSchema/README.md

 For an introduction to the concepts here, take a look at [this blog post](https://endjin.com/blog/2021/05/csharp-serialization-with-system-text-json-schema).

+There's also [a talk by @idg10](https://endjin.com/what-we-think/talks/high-performance-json-serialization-with-code-generation-on-csharp-11-and-dotnet-7-0) on the techniques used in this library.

 ## Getting started

 To get started, install the dotnet global tool.